tonymontaro/backend-coding-challenge/README.md

 ## Submission

-* Please fork the project, commit and push your implementation and add `sundara.amancharla@aspaara.com` as a contributor.
+* Please fork the project, commit and push your implementation and then send us the link to your fork.
 * Please update the README with any additional details or steps that are required to run your implementation.
 * We understand that there is a limited amount of time, so it does not have to be perfect or 100% finished.
 Plan to spend no more than 2-3 hours on it.

-For any additional questions on the task please feel free to email `sundara.amancharla@aspaara.com`.
+For any additional questions on the task please feel free to email us!